hendrik-spl/cbs-nlp-final-assignment/README.md

 pip3 install -r requirements.txt
 ```
 * Duplicate `template.env`, rename to `.env` and add private OpenAI API key.
 Do not change the name of the environment variable.
+* If not available yet, add a folder called `data` to the base repository and download the `spotify_reviews.csv` file in there.